Sonic velocity in holographic fluids and its applications: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the Fundamental Research Funds for the Central Universities under grant No. NS2015073, National Natural Science Foundation of China (NSFC) under grant Nos.
-11105004, 11175245, 11075206, 11275128, Shanghai Key Laboratory of Particle Physics and Cosmology under grant No. 11DZ2260700, and the Open Project Program of State Key Laboratory of Theoretical Physics, Institute of Theoretical Physics, Chinese Academy of Sciences, China (No. Y5KF161CJ1).
-In addition, it is also supported partially by grants from NSFC (No. 10821504, No. 10975168 and No. 11035008), the Ministry of Science and Technology of China under Grant No. 2010CB833004, and the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning.
+Y.P Hu thanks a lot for discussions with Profs.
+Yan Liu, Ya-Wen Sun, Hai-Qing Zhang, Rong-Gen Cai, Li-Ming Cao and Drs.
+Song He, Yun-Long Zhang, and also thanks anonymous referees for helpful comments.
+This work is supported by National Natural Science Foundation of China (NSFC) under grant Nos.
+11575083, 11565017, 11105004, the Fundamental Research Funds for the Central Universities under grant No. NS2015073, Shanghai Key Laboratory of Particle Physics and Cosmology under grant No. 11DZ2260700, and the Open Project Program of State Key Laboratory of Theoretical Physics, Institute of Theoretical Physics, Chinese Academy of Sciences, China (No. Y5KF161CJ1).
+In addition, it is also supported partially by grants from NSFC (No. 10821504, No. 10975168 and No. 11035008), (No. 11205097, No.11175245, No. 11075206 and No.11275128 ), the Ministry of Science and Technology of China under Grant No. 2010CB833004, the Program for the Innovative Talents of Higher Learning Institutions of Shanxi, the Natural Science Foundation for Young Scientists of Shanxi Province, China (Grant No.2012021003-4), and the Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning.
+In addition, Y.P Hu thanks a lot for the support from the Sino-Dutch scholarship programme under the CSC scholarship.